pratyushagnihotri/ndn-tutorial-gec21/README.md

 You should see each consumer print a message indicating that they successfully pulled the content.
 However, your producer should once again show that it only served a single request.
-Depending on the timing of your execution of the consumers (i.e. whether one completed first or both ran before one finished), you will have observed caching and/or PIT aggregation in action.
+Depending on the execution timing of the consumers (i.e. whether one completed first or both ran before one finished), you will have observed caching and/or PIT aggregation in action.
 If both Interests are in flight at same time, only one will reach the producer and the other will be